BerkZerker/Tower-Defense-Game/memory-bank/activeContext.md

 - [x] Configured unit-specific abilities and stats
   * Configured unit-specific abilities and stats
 - [x] Created human_todo.md file with scene setup instructions
+- [x] Replaced TileMap with custom grid implementation
+  * Implemented a custom grid system using Line2D for visual representation
+  * Stored grid cell data in a 2D array for efficient access and validation
+  * Added comments to grid_manager.gd and game.gd for better understanding and maintainability

 ## Current Testing Focus
 1. Grid system functionality in landscape orientation